-Intended outcome Success criteria outcome Calculate attendance weekly Identify which year groups have the lowest attendance Which day of the week is attendance the lowest How does the attendance of PP pupils compare with their peers How does attendance for different prior attainment groups compare What is the attendance for key marginal pupils Target and Focus on attendance of individual pupils - persistent absences can only be Improve determined if we have accurate tracking for individual pupils. persistent Which pupils have had days off in a row absences and Which pupils have had days on in a row Which pupils are averaging one day off a week attendance and Which pupils are off on a Monday for percentage Which pupils are slipping into persistent absence to be at least in Target persistent absences line with those Look for patterns - consider pastoral support if there is one (e.g. certain nationally. lessons etc.) • Look at pupils percentage between 80%-90% - calculate how many days of continuous attendance is required to move them out of persistently absent Recognise attendance and reward with praise Move onto the next group EWO works regularly with the school in regards to attendance Ensure enough time is given to allow for staff professional development Quality First Teaching - aim to provide consistently high standards Performance management Pupil Progress Quality of Timetable needs and CPD Teaching and Invest development in all staff - National College Learning Team teaching - Interschool moderations Inclusive environments Increase participation in enrichment activities Designated governors monitor and support L
+Intended outcome Success criteria Target and Improve persistent absences and attendance and for percentage to be at least in line with those nationally.
+Calculate attendance weekly Identify which year groups have the lowest attendance Which day of the week is attendance the lowest How does the attendance of PP pupils compare with their peers How does attendance for different prior attainment groups compare What is the attendance for key marginal pupils Focus on attendance of individual pupils - persistent absences can only be determined if we have accurate tracking for individual pupils.
+Which pupils have had days off in a row Which pupils are averaging one day off a week Which pupils are off on a Monday Which pupils are slipping into persistent absence Target persistent absences Look for patterns - consider pastoral support if there is one (e.g. certain lessons etc) Look at pupils percentage between 80%-90% - calculate how many days of continuous attendance is required to move them out of persistently absent Recognise attendance and reward with praise Move onto the next group EWO works regularly with the school in regards to attendance Quality of Teaching and Learning Ensure enough time is given to allow for staff professional development Quality First Teaching - aim to provide consistently high standards Performance management Pupil Progress Timetable needs and CPD Invest development in all staff - National College Team teaching Interschool moderations Inclusive environments Increase participation in enrichment activities Designated governors monitor and support